Loriini: Conservation

 The ultramarine lorikeet is endangered.
 It is now one of the 50 rarest birds in the world.
 The blue lorikeet is classified as vulnerable.
 The introduction of European rats to the small island habitats of these birds is a major cause of their endangerment.
 Various conservation efforts have been made to relocate some of these birds to locations free of predation and habitat destruction.

 In literature

-A "Lory" famously appears in Chapter III of Lewis Carroll's Alice's Adventures in Wonderland.
+A Lory appears in Chapter III of Lewis Carroll's Alice's Adventures in Wonderland.
 Alice argues with the Lory about its age.